Kernel Two-Sample Tests for Manifold Data: Abstract

 \section{Abstract}

 We present a study of a kernel-based two-sample test statistic related to the Maximum Mean Discrepancy (MMD) in the manifold data setting, assuming that high-dimensional observations are close to a low-dimensional manifold.
 We characterize the test level and power in relation to the kernel bandwidth, the number of samples, and the intrinsic dimensionality of the manifold.
-Specifically, we show that when data densities are supported on a $d$-dimensional sub-manifold $\mathcal{M}$ embedded in an $m$-dimensional space, the kernel two-sample test for data sampled from a pair of distributions $p$ and $q$ that are H\"older with order $\beta$ (up to 2) is powerful when the number of samples $n$ is large such that $\Delta_2 \gtrsim n^{- { 2 \beta/( d + 4 \beta ) }}$, where $\Delta_2$ is the squared $L^2$-divergence between $p$ and $q$ on manifold.
-We establish a lower bound on the test power for finite $n$ that is sufficiently large, where the kernel bandwidth parameter $\gamma$ scales as $n^{-1/(d+4\beta)}$.
-The analysis extends to cases where the manifold has a boundary, and the data samples contain high-dimensional additive noise.
-Our results indicate that the kernel two-sample test does not have a curse-of-dimensionality when the data lie on or near a low-dimensional manifold.
+Specifically, when data densities $p$ and $q$ are supported on a $d$-dimensional sub-manifold $\mathcal{M}$ embedded in an $m$-dimensional space and are H\"older with order $\beta$ (up to 2) on $\calM$, we prove a guarantee of the test power for finite sample size $n$ that exceeds a threshold depending on $d$, $\beta$, and $\Delta_2$ the squared $L^2$-divergence between $p$ and $q$ on the manifold, and with a properly chosen kernel bandwidth $\gamma$.
+For small density departures, we show that with large $n$ they can be detected by the kernel test when $\Delta_2$ is greater than $n^{- { 2 \beta/( d + 4 \beta ) }}$ up to a certain constant and $\gamma$ scales as $n^{-1/(d+4\beta)}$.
+The analysis extends to cases where the manifold has a boundary and the data samples contain high-dimensional additive noise.
+Our results indicate that the kernel two-sample test has no curse-of-dimensionality when the data lie on or near a low-dimensional manifold.
 We validate our theory and the properties of the kernel test for manifold data through a series of numerical experiments.